rubyworks/indexer/qed/spec/20_install_message.md

 and trival statements.
 You do not need to thank people for installing your software in the install message!

-The `install_message` field can only contain a string.
+The `install_message` field can only contain a string, but in the Spec call can be assembled form an array of strings as well.

+    ok "Be sure to run `$foo bar`" ok ["Be sure to run", "`$foo bar`."]

     no 100
     no :symbol